Crape Myrtle Grow Guide

 - Most gardeners prefer to allow their crapes to grow into a more natural form, and very little pruning is ever needed.
 Limbs that cross and branches that are too long or too crowded can be pruned out to maintain a desirable shape.
 Cut the unwanted branch back to a branch that has at least 1/3, but preferably 1/2 or more, the diameter of the one you are cutting.
 This is called a thinning cut.
 If you merely lop off a branch anywhere (a heading cut), the plant will respond with numerous weak and unsightly shoots just below the cut.
 Pruning all the way back to a branch at least 1/3 the diameter allows the remaining branch to grow normally.

 Either way you prune your crape myrtle, you will still be awarded with flowers.
-Some varieties of crape myrtle will produce a second or even third flush of flowers if the spent flowerheads are cut off soon after they have finished blooming.
+Some varieties of crape myrtle will produce a second or even third flush of red, pink, or white flowers if the spent flowerheads are cut off soon after they have finished blooming.

 Crape myrtles are sometimes attacked by aphids, and then sooty mold often grows on the aphid excrement.
 This gives the dark leaves a gray or brownish coating that is not harmful, but can be unsightly.
 Sometimes an aphid infestation becomes so extreme that the leaves are damaged and flowering may be impaired.
 You can control aphids by spraying with a soapy water solution.
 Chemical controls for aphids include insecticides that include malathion, diazinon, or ultra-fine horticultural oil.
 Follow label directions explicitly.